peterhcharlton/RRest/RRest_v2.0/Data_Import_Scripts/RRest-syn/README.md

 * Amplitude Modulation (AM), or
 * Frequency Modulation (FM)

-It is designed for assessment of respiratory rate (RR) algorithms under ideal conditions, as first described in the article cited below.
+It is designed for assessment of respiratory rate (RR) algorithms as first described in the article cited below.
+It allows one to firstly test whether an RR algorithm has been implemented _reasonably_ (_i.e._ whether it estimates RR accurately in ideal conditions).
+Secondly, one can identify the limitations of RR algorithms, such as whether they perform accurately in the presence of one particular modulation, and whether their performance is linked to the underlying heart rate (HR) or respiratory rate (RR).

 ### Example